Usage

 Values for variables removed during simplification

 As explained in the note above, the system has been simplified to contain only the two states in the reactor.
-This is an formidable performance boost (instead of solving the 23
+This is a formidable performance boost (solving 2

-equations it had from creation)!
-However, it might be desired to also get the solution for signals that were optimized away.
+equations)!
+However, one might be interested to get the solution for signals that were discarded in the simplification process.
 Luckily, there is a way to recover all of those from the solution.
 For example for the rate of S_O3

 this can be done as follows: